rstcheck/rstcheck/docs/source/installation.rst

 Extras
 ~~~~~~

-``rstcheck`` has extras which can be installed to activate optional functionallity:
+``rstcheck`` has extras which can be installed to activate optional functionality:

 - ``sphinx`` - To activate support for rst documents using the sphinx builder.
 - ``toml`` - To activate support for TOML files as configuration files.